Salix joins up with Cosmo Pharma's Irish unit for tax savings

-ZURICH Swiss-listed Cosmo Pharmaceuticals (COPN.S) said on Wednesday it would merge its Irish subsidiary with U.S. firm Salix Pharmaceuticals SLXP.O, the latest in a wave of overseas deal-making by U.S. companies looking to lower their tax bill.
+ZURICH, July 9 Swiss-listed Cosmo Pharmaceuticals said on Wednesday it would merge its Irish subsidiary with U.S. firm Salix Pharmaceuticals, the latest in a wave of overseas deal-making by U.S. companies looking to lower their tax bill.

 American lawmakers have expressed concern about U.S. corporations shifting tax domiciles abroad, particularly to Ireland, Switzerland and elsewhere in Europe, to avoid taxes.
 These deals, known as inversions, are still rare but rapidly becoming more commonplace.

-High-profile mergers such as Medtronic Inc (MDT.N) and Irish-based Covidien Plc COV.N, Pfizer's (PFE.N) failed $118 billion bid for British rival AstraZeneca (AZN.L) last month and - most recently - AbbVie (ABBV.N), which raised its offer for Shire (SHP.L) overnight, are deals that are driven at least in part by tax considerations.
+High-profile mergers such as Medtronic Inc and Irish-based Covidien Plc, Pfizer's failed $118 billion bid for British rival AstraZeneca last month and - most recently - AbbVie, which raised its offer for Shire overnight, are deals that are driven at least in part by tax considerations.

 Shareholders of Salix, which is based in Raleigh, North Carolina, are expected to own nearly 80 percent of a jointly-held Irish unit following a stock swap with the parent company.
 The deal will add "modestly" to earnings per share from 2016 and more sharply thereafter, the company said.